2004 Roanoke tornado

 During the afternoon hours of July 13, 2004, a powerful F4 tornado formed outside of Roanoke, a small town in central Illinois.
 It is best known for the numerous videos and pictures taken of it as well as the complete destruction of the Parsons Manufacturing plant.
 Despite the damage, there were only three minor injuries and no fatalities.
-It was one of six tornadoes to touch down on July 13, 2004.
+It was one of six tornadoes to touch down that day.

 Tornado summary

-On Tuesday, July 13, 2004, at about 2:30 p.m., a tornado with a maximum reported width of a 1/4 mi struck west of the village of Roanoke, damaging much of the area and cutting power to the main town of Roanoke for three days.
+At about 2:30 p.m., the tornado, with a maximum reported width of a 1/4 mi, struck west of the village of Roanoke, damaging much of the area and cutting power to the main town of Roanoke for three days.
 Based on the extreme damage, the tornado was classified as a violent F4 on the Fujita scale by the National Weather Service.
 The tornado started approximately 1.8 mi north of Metamora, located 8 mi west of Roanoke, and lifted approximately 2.5 mi southeast of Roanoke.
 The tornado moved roughly southeasterly for a distance of 9.6 mi over about 25 minutes.